Arthurficial-Intelligence/apparel-store-app/README.md

 ## Dev Environment Start Up
 This is a CRA so simply clone and npm install, and npm start to run the application.

+There is also a component library server for development that can be ran with npx styleguidist server

 ## Current Status
 This app is deployed at https://arthurs-shop.herokuapp.com/ but is also having features added to it.